Written by

 Whether you’re managing large night shift teams or grinding through the late hours yourself, knowing the rules around night differential pay isn’t just helpful.
 It’s essential for protecting your rights, your operations, and your bottom line.
 We’ll cover all topics that ensure both employers and employees arrive at a win-win scenario.

-What is Night Differential Pay?
+What is the Meaning of Night Differential Pay?

 Before we get into who qualifies and how to compute it, let’s start with the basics: what exactly is night differential pay, and what does the law require?